 Paying utility bills and mobile phone bills every month are an unavoidable part of life.
 But this monthly chore doesn’t need to be so painful, especially when you learn to maximise cash back or rewards every time you charge a bill to a credit card.
 Think of it as money going out, but you’re earning something in return each time.
-Here are six credit cards that help you maximise your spend on monthly utility and telco bills at the same time.
+Here are six credit cards in Singapore that help you maximise your spend on monthly utility and telco bills at the same time.

 1. OCBC 365 Card

 A comprehensive card which covers 3 telcos – Singtel, Starhub and M1 — as well as power service providers such as Senoko Energy, Sembcorp Power and Keppel Electric, the OCBC 365 Card gives you a decent 3% rebate.
 However, you’ll need to charge a minimum of S$800 per month on your card to qualify, otherwise cashback rate falls to 0.3%.
 At S$800 a month, we think that’s an attainable figure especially if you consolidate all your utlity and telco bills on this card.